run-llama/llama_index/docs/how_to/integrations/vector_stores.md

 )
 ```

-This can be used with the `GPTVectorStoreIndex` to provide a query interface for retrieval, querying, deleting, persisting the index, and more.
+This can be used with the `VectorStoreIndex` to provide a query interface for retrieval, querying, deleting, persisting the index, and more.

 **DeepLake**